 [Photo]

-RCCA-Central Jersey and Princeton Radiation Oncology are proud to congratulate our distinguished colleagues Sid Goldfarb, MD and Ed Soffen, MD as they are honored by Chabad Lubavitch for their contributions to the community.
-These two distinguished Princeton Radiation Oncology specialists exemplify commitment and compassion in their role as doctors and in their involvement in community service.
+RCCA-Central Jersey and Princeton Radiation Oncology are proud to congratulate all of this year’s honorees, including our very own Ed Soffen, MD as they are honored by Chabad Lubavitch for their contributions to the community.
+As a distinguished Princeton Radiation Oncology specialist, Dr. Soffen exemplifies commitment and compassion in his role as a doctor and in his involvement in community service.

 BOX: